AI Survey 2026 · L4WB Group

 our colleagues

-Two concerns were raised equally: accuracy and over-reliance, each cited by 65% of colleagues.
-They are two sides of the same risk: when output is not checked, both accuracy and skill development suffer.
+Two concerns were equally raised: accuracy (65%) and over-reliance (65%).
+They are two sides of the same risk.
+When output is not checked, both accuracy and skill development suffer.

 Data protection and copyright are both at 50%, marking a clear expectation that the policy will set firm boundaries on what can and cannot be shared with AI tools.